keithschaub/DaddysCitadels/README.md

-12/8 - Added ALL cards, added TEXT for each UNIQue card, changed colors, removed () around points 12/8 - Added version control in index.html to force refresh of cache when new versions are uploaded 12/8 - Added aged parchment background and Gothic fonts to the dashboard
+12/8 - Added ALL cards, added TEXT for each UNIQue card, changed colors, removed () around points 12/8 - Added version control in index.html to force refresh of cache when new versions are uploaded 12/8 - Added aged parchment background and Gothic fonts to the dashboard, adjusted buttons on the player 1 page